How to write a technical or scientific report

 3.14 When should you use the standard model?

 There are times when the standard model will be a hindrance, rather than a help.
-In these cases you should cheerfully abandon it.
-In particular, you won't always need to include all the sections.
-A 'results' section, for example, is only useful if you are reporting results or measurements.
+In such cases you should cheerfully abandon it.
+Even when you do use the standard model, you won't always need to include every sections.
+A 'results' section, for example, is only useful if you're actually reporting results or measurements.

 4 Alternatives to the standard model

-4.2 The assertion model
+4.2 The 'assertion' model

-This is quite unusual in a report, but often used in presentations.
-It can be very effective when used appropriately.
-In this type of report, rather than using very passive section titles like 'Introduction', the author uses active, direct headings, like 'New protocol improves communications efficiency by 23%'.
+Assertion-based organization can be very effective when used appropriately, but it's more common in presentations than in written reports.
+In this type of writing, rather than using generic section titles like 'Introduction', you'd use assertive, explanatory headings, like 'The new protocol improves communication efficiency by 23%'.
 The headings together make up a summary of the report.
 Of course, if you make an assertion you then have to go on to defend it, and that defence will form the body of each section.
-The great advantage of this type of presentation is that the reader can get an overall idea what the report says simply by scanning the headings.
-It is a valid criticism of the standard model that the reader can't extract any information merely by skimming the headings, as they are generic.
+The advantage of this type of writing is that the reader can get an overall idea what the report says simply by scanning the headings.
+A valid criticism of the standard model is that the reader can't extract any information merely by skimming the headings, as they are non-informative.

-4.3 The conclusion first model
+4.3 The 'conclusion first' model

-4.4 The topic model
+4.4 The 'topic' model

 5 Language, style and presentation